 For more detailed information about specific subsidy programs, see the section on the basics of subsidy programs in the Researcher’s Guide.

 Economic development decisions are made largely behind closed doors by political and corporate powerbrokers.
-Public officials and developers use their political power and influence on the news media to portray economic development as a complex, secretive process beyond the understanding of the average citizen.
 Although the purpose of economic development is to improve the quality of life for local residents, residents rarely have much input into what form that improvement takes or how it will be brought about.

 When citizens do attempt to participate, they often find that they cannot obtain even the most basic information about the deals being considered.
 Those seated at the negotiating table claim that the details of subsidy talks must be kept secret until the deal is sealed, or companies will bolt.
 The result is that a company’s announcement to build in an area, accompanied by the government’s announcement of a large subsidy package, is often the first official word the public hears about a development project.

-It is even more rare for a development agreement to spell out a list of the benefits a project is required to provide beyond the general promise of jobs, such whether the jobs will pay living wages, provide health benefits, hire local residents, and be accessible by public transit; whether the project will be environmentally responsible; and whether it meets other community needs such as the creation of affordable housing or the preservation of open space.
+It is even more rare for a development agreement to include whether the jobs will pay living wages, provide health benefits, hire local residents, and be accessible by public transit; whether the project will be environmentally responsible; and whether it meets other community needs such as the creation of affordable housing or the preservation of open space.

-Without binding, enforceable commitments in these areas, communities too often find they are left out of the benefits a development brings.
-Companies often cite their good intentions and protest that their word is enough, but reality shows otherwise.
-There are hundreds of scandals involving subsidy abuse among corporations: companies that pocketed millions in tax abatements and then moved to another state; companies that received subsidies for job creation but created no jobs, or even laid people off.
+Without binding, enforceable commitments in these areas, communities receive little for their money.
+There are hundreds of scandals involving subsidy abuse among corporations: companies that pocketed millions in tax abatements and then moved to another state; companies that received subsidies for job creation but created no jobs or that laid people off anyway.

 There are many problems with both the concept of development subsidies and the way in which they are typically implemented, monitored, and enforced.
 Criticism of subsidies and calls for reform come from both the private and public sectors, as well as from both ends of the political spectrum.
 The major problems with development subsidies include: